Skip to main content

 Create scheduled task dialog with a daily briefing example

 Click Save.
 The task appears in your Scheduled list.
 From there you can open the detail view, edit, pause, run it now, or delete it.
+You can also start a scheduled task from an agent’s editor.
+Click Schedule in the top bar to open the same dialog with that agent preselected.

 Choosing a frequency